-Pianist, composer, educator Mark Levine was a graduate of Boston University who began his career as a bebopper.
-His interest in Latin Jazz was generated by a visit to the world-famous Palladium Ballroom in New York City where he saw Tito Puente.
-Eventually, he moved to Los Angeles and honed his skills by playing with a variety of Latin bands.
-Over the years Mark performed with some of the most renowned names in jazz and Latin jazz: Willie Bobo, Mongo Santamaria, Cal Tjader, Tito Puente, Harold Land, Blue Mitchell, Joe Henderson, Stan Getz, Bobby Hutcherson, Carman McRae, Bobby Shew, and others.
+Pianist, composer, and educator Mark Levine graduated from Boston University and began his career as a bebopper.
+His interest in Latin Jazz was generated by a visit to the world-famous Palladium Ballroom in New York City, where he saw Tito Puente.
+Eventually, he moved to Los Angeles and honed his skills by playing with various Latin bands.
+Over the years, Mark performed with some of the most renowned names in jazz and Latin jazz: Willie Bobo, Mongo Santamaria, Cal Tjader, Tito Puente, Harold Land, Blue Mitchell, Joe Henderson, Stan Getz, Bobby Hutcherson, Carman McRae, Bobby Shew, and others.
 He distinguished himself as the leader of The Latin Tinge.
 In addition, he is the author of The Jazz Theory Book, The Jazz Piano Book, and the Drop a Book.
 Levine resided in the Bay area and taught World Music at the Jazz School Institute in Berkeley, California.
 Mark passed on January 27, 2022.
 He was a lovely man and a titan on the keyboard.
 Rest in Power, Mark Levine!

 Tomas Pena: Congratulations on Off & On – The Music of Moacir Santos (Left Coast Clave Records).
-You seem to have struck a chord; the reviews are amazing!
+You have struck a chord; the reviews are excellent!

 Mark Levine: Thank you!
 I will be happy if Moacir’s music becomes better known.
-Maybe it will inspire Blue Note Records to release the recordings Moacir made in the 70s: Maestro (1972), Saudade (1974), and Carnival of the Spirits (1975).
+It could inspire Blue Note Records to release the recordings Moacir made in the 70s: Maestro (1972), Saudade (1974), and Carnival of the Spirits (1975).

-TP: No doubt, aficionados would love to get their hands on the recordings, me included!
+TP: No doubt, fans would love to get their hands on the recordings, me included!

 ML: E Bay and Amazon.com in Japan are good places to look.
 Oddly, a collector’s copy price fluctuates between $14.98 and 304.00!
 The albums have a mysterious way of disappearing and reappearing, but you can find them for a reasonable price if you look hard enough.